 LYNN NEARY: It may not be the Second Coming, but as one wag already said, this is the most excitement a tablet has generated since Moses handed down the Ten Commandments.

-Mr. YAIR REINAR (Analyst, Oppenheimer & Company): The Apple tablet seems to be making waves and changing business practices before it even gets announced.
+YAIR REINAR: The Apple tablet seems to be making waves and changing business practices before it even gets announced.

-Mr. CRAIG TEICHER (Editor, eBookNewser): The hope is that Apple will do with e-books what it did with iTunes, which is make this very kind of sexy and seamless and easy to use.
+CRAIG TEICHER: The hope is that Apple will do with e- books what it did with iTunes, which is make this very kind of sexy and seamless and easy to use.

 NEARY: Michael Hyatt is CEO of Thomas Nelson Publishers.

-Mr. HYATT: And what thats done for us is its created an expectation on the part of the consumer that an e-book is only worth $9.99.
-And I think probably if all were doing is delivering straight content as it appears in a physical book, that may be all its worth.
+HYATT: And what that's done for us is it's created an expectation on the part of the consumer that an e-book is only worth $9.99.
+And I think probably if all we're doing is delivering straight content as it appears in a physical book, that may be all it's worth.
 So it's going to call upon us as publishers to deliver more, but we want to be able to set the pricing.

 NEARY: In one example of how a tablet device might work as an e-book, a textbook company has created a video that shows how a student could not only highlight passages and take notes, but also listen to a lecture.
 Michael Hyatt, whose company, Thomas Nelson, is a leading Christian book publisher, says the tablet might even enhance one perennial bestseller, the Bible.